cordell-stocker/CS313.SP20.Student.Resources/lab01-setup.md

 # Setting Up Your 313 Repo

+If a Rlab/Plab machine on the linux or Windows side does not already the following installed, please notify a TA.
+Do NOT install it yourself.

 Make sure the following are installed:
 - [Git](https://git-scm.com/downloads)
   - Linux: Run `sudo apt install git`
 - [Java 11](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot)
   - Linux: Run `sudo apt install openjdk-11-jdk`
 - [NetBeans 11 Linux install](https://flathub.org/apps/details/org.apache.netbeans)

-  - If a Rlab/Plab machine on the linux or Windows side does not already have NetBeans installed, please notify a TA.
-Do NOT install it yourself.
+## Terminals

 If using Windows, use Git Bash as the terminal.
 Right-click -> "Git Bash Here", now you have a linux like terminal!